CMBAgents/cmbagent/README.md

 ## Installation

-To install cmbagent, follow these steps:
+If you plan to modify the code, follow these steps:

 Clone and install our package from the `cmbagent` repository: